levi006/hangman/readme.md

 Something to explore would be writing a function to play around with letter frequencies.
 Currently, each new secret word for an Evil Hangman turn is picked because it's the first in the generated word list (for larger word lists, random selection can take a few seconds).
 Instead of picking the first word in the work bank, we could preferentially weight the word candidates containing less commonly used letters like "j" or "q", making Evil Hangman slightly more difficult.
 Conversely, we could also give helpful hints to the player by suggesting the mostly likely, or most frequently occuring letters, to yield a correct guess.

+Notes: the curses library for advanced character displays in the terminal.
+Can designate specific areas of window for printing/stdout, i.e. gallows, scoreboard, timer, input.